GUVSWMD

 • Wal-Mart and Auto Zone

-• Other businesses that heat with used oil
+• Other businesses that heat with used oil, such as mechanics

 PLEASE NOTE: When used oil is dumped on the ground or poured down the drain, it becomes a serious pollutant of our ground and surface waters.
 Remember, "If you dump it, you drink it!"